Image via Rawpixel

 Even though the projects listed here are relatively cost-effective, they still require you to invest some money.
 You may consider refinancing your mortgage if you don’t have the extra cash needed to complete your home improvements.
 When you choose cash-out refinancing, your existing loan will become a new, larger loan.
 You will then receive the difference in cash, which you can use for your home improvement projects.
 For more information about refinancing, check out this guide from PennyMac.

 Focusing on Appraisal Value

 Making minor improvements that help you to enjoy living in your home is essential.
-However, if you have any plans to sell in the future, you might also want to consider projects that will boost your home’s appraisal value.
-Research what buyers are looking for, take before and after photos, hold on to receipts for any improvements you make.
+However, if you have plans to sell in the future, you might also want to consider projects that will boost your home’s appraisal value.
+Research what buyers are looking for, take before and after photos, and hold on to receipts for any improvements you make.

 Refreshing Paint Jobs